freebsd/freebsd-quarterly/2020q1/core.md

   will mentor Aleksandr and John Baldwin (jhb) will act as co-mentor.

-- Core requested that the freebsd-mobile@ list be retired as it was almost exclusively receiving spam.  postmater@ completed core's request.
+- Core requested that the freebsd-mobile@ list be retired as it was almost exclusively receiving spam.  postmaster@ completed core's request.

 - Core approved third party authentication for some project services with certain conditions.
 For example, for authentication with Google, users must